 This is primarily the limitation on a caravan build, as lithium batteries, solar panels and inverters cost a fair chunk of money.
 To get a system capable of running an aircon for an extended period of time, you are going to be looking at somewhere from 5 – 20k, and possibly more depending on who does it, and what products you use.
 Our lithium battery and solar upgrade was about 4k in total, but you can spend a lot more!

 There’s no beating physics.
-Solar panels, electronics and lithium batteries (despite them being light) add a lot of weight, and most vans simply don’t have the payload to take a system so big.
+Solar panels, electronics and a 12V lithium battery (despite them being light) add a lot of weight, and most vans simply don’t have the payload to take a system so big.

 To run a system like this, you need lots of roof space (and a suitable roof rating), and then enough room inside the van, or underneath it to install the batteries, inverter, chargers and everything else that goes with it.